maefahluang-uni/lab-oodp-oodc/README.md

 When the JAX-RS runtime loads your `Application` subclass on startup, it calls both the `getSingletons()` and `getClasses()` methods.
 It instantiates classes obtained from `getClasses()` as necessary, and in the case of `SerializedMessageBodyReaderAndWriter`, it uses an instance to convert Java objects to and from their bytecode representations when reading and writing HTTP messages.
 Note that your `Application` subclass must also override `getSingletons()` to return an instance of `ConcertResource` - as discussed in lectures.

-Using the registered `MessageBodyReader` and `MessageBodyWriter` support for the Java serialization format means that you don't need to manually parse and generate the payload data for the HTTP request and response messages (as with project `se325-lab-02-parolee`).
+Using the registered `MessageBodyReader` and `MessageBodyWriter` support for the Java serialization format means that you don't need to manually parse and generate the payload data for the HTTP request and response messages (as with project `lab-servlet-parolee`).
 The `Concert` objects being exchanged between consumers and the service will automatically be converted to their byte-representation.
 Despite being a text-based protocol, HTTP can store binary data in HTTP message bodies.

 `SerializedMessageBodyReaderAndWriter` defines a new MIME type:

 - `application/java-serialization`

 The client (`ConcertResourceIT`), when preparing a Web service request, specifies this as its preferred content type.
 Similarly, in `ConcertResource`, you should use appropriate metadata annotations to specify that methods that produce or consume content do so using this data format.
-As you can see in `ConcertResource`, the method signatures are written to use class `Concert` directly - unlike the `se325-lab-02-parolee` project, there's no need to use stream I/O.
+As you can see in `ConcertResource`, the method signatures are written to use class `Concert` directly - unlike the `lab-servlet-parolee` project, there's no need to use stream I/O.

 ###### Stateless communication protocol
 As discussed in class, HTTP is a stateless protocol.
 A JAX-RS Web service thus processes each incoming request without knowledge of earlier requests.
 The Concert Web service is required to track each client that is making requests of the service, and should recognise when requests are being made by the same client.
 Hence, each client is to be assigned a unique identity by the service, and should include this identity as part of each HTTP request.